Lab-Cave/LabCaveMediationSDK_Unity/README.md

 ## Initialize the SDK
 The SDK Initialisation must be in a **Start** method.
 Avoid using it in an **Awake** method.
 The initialisation can be done in two ways:
 1. Initialize each Ad Format separately at different points of the game. ***Recommended*** to minimise the number of ads preloaded without showing an impression.

+**Banner ads will only load when you call the show method.
+Banner is not preloaded.**

 > If you chose this option, make sure you don't call the *InitWithAppId* method following another Init.
 This might cause issues with initialisation.
 You can bundle them in the same method
 ```cs